The airline fee statement credit on the Amex Platinum card can go a long way toward offsetting its annual fee – if you know how to use it.

 - Frontier Airlines

 - JetBlue Airways

 If any year you do not select a new airline, your choice from the previous year will roll over.

 What purchases are eligible for the travel credit?

-Once you make your selection, your credit will cover incidental purchases and fees, but not airfare.
+Once you make your selection, your credit will cover incidental purchases and fees charged to your card, but not airfare.
 Despite your ticket price being excluded, there are still plenty of transactions you can cover with the credit.
 Eligible purchases include the following:

 - Checked baggage fees

 - Premium seat fees